annasimps979-jpg/www.lastodyssey.net/Extras/Key-Terms.md

 *  An _<dfn id="term-adventure">adventure</dfn>_ is one or more sessions that are tied together by an overarching narrative.
 An adventure is also the smallest unit of playtime that Last Odyssey is built to handle.
 *  A _<dfn id="term-campaign">campaign</dfn>_ is a string of adventures featuring a shared set of PCs, a shared world, and an overarching narrative of some kind.
 Last Odyssey is at its best when used as a way to run campaigns.
 *  When the rules call for a decision to be made by _<dfn id="term-fiat">fiat</dfn>,_ it means that it will be decided based on what makes sense for their story, rather than referring to the rules.
-*  Any agent that can act during battles, exploration, or the narrative at large is called a _<dfn id="term-character">character</dfn>._
 *  A discrete instance of combat in Last Odyssey is called a _<dfn id="term-battle">battle</dfn>._

 ## Last Odyssey-Specific Terms